 But very few of us will follow that pre-set, idyllic path.
 Life is unpredictable and we have to make the best of whatever situation we’re in; without feeling guilty for our choices.

 You don't have to sign up for a marathon just because your friends did; nor do you have to wear make-up every day or eat porridge each morning.
 Life is for living, after all.
-Here are eight things we should stop feeling guilty about in 2019:
+Here are eight things we should stop feeling guilty right now: